Deficiencies (last 4 years)

 Visit Reason

-The inspection was a routine survey to assess compliance with regulatory requirements including medication administration, advance directives, care planning, activities, skin care, fall prevention, nutrition, respiratory care, and psychotropic medication use.
+Routine inspection of Life Care Center of Scottsdale to assess compliance with regulatory requirements including medication administration, advance directives, care planning, activities, skin care, fall prevention, nutrition, respiratory care, and psychotropic medication use.

 Findings

-The facility was found deficient in multiple areas including failure to assess resident for self-administration of medications, inaccurate advance directives documentation, incomplete baseline care plans, inadequate care planning for antidepressant use, insufficient assistance with activities of daily living, lack of meaningful activities for residents, inconsistent skin assessments, improper fall prevention interventions, failure to implement dietary recommendations, inappropriate oxygen administration, and inadequate monitoring of psychotropic medications.
+The facility was found deficient in multiple areas including failure to assess resident for self-administration of medications, inaccurate advance directives documentation, incomplete baseline care plans, inadequate shower provision, lack of activity assessments, inconsistent skin assessments, improper fall prevention interventions, failure to implement dietary recommendations, inappropriate oxygen administration, and insufficient monitoring of psychotropic medications.

 Deficiencies (11)